nesi/training-environment-jupyter-python-app/README.md

-# NeSI training environment Python Jupyter app
+# REANNZ training environment Python Jupyter app

 JupyterLab app for running Introduction to Python workshops on the NeSI training environment.